Whale Watching Featured in

-British Columbia is one of the world’s best locations in the world for whale watching.
+British Columbia is one of the world’s best locations for whale watching.
 Thousands of whales migrate through the Vancouver coastal waters every year from March to October.
 The greatest variety is observed between mid-July and October.
-Many whale species use these northern waterways as their feeding grounds, including humpback, orca, grey, and minke whales.
+Many whale species use these northern waterways as their feeding grounds, including humpback, orca, gray, and minke whales.
 So don't hesitate to book a tour to observe gentle giants in their natural habitat.
 Many operators offer whale watching excursions around the Gulf Islands and San Juan islands.
-You can also spot whales from kayak or seaplane.
+You can also spot whales from a kayak or seaplane.

 Many whale watching tours leave directly from Victoria's beautiful Inner Harbour.
-Choose between a high-speed zodiac or a comfortable cruiser boats to search for whales in the Gulf and the San Juan Islands.
+Choose between a high-speed zodiac or a comfortable cruiser boat to search for whales in the Gulf and the San Juan Islands.

 One of the best spots is in Sooke, located an hour northwest of Victoria.
 Local boats take tourists on a whale-watching trip into the Strait of Juan de Fuca, boasting a large resident whale population.

 Orcas are the most numerous whales seen in the waters around Vancouver Island.
 There are resident pods of 100 of these whales feeding on salmon in the Strait of Georgia, the Johnstone Strait, and the Gulf Islands, and also smaller pods of migrating orcas.
 Additionally, nature lovers can spot sea lions, otters, dolphins, and birds.